Dark thriller about law and justice gone astray.

 Blondie had a hard time getting started.

 “My..my name is...is Jenny.
 I’m 30...36 years old.
 I’ve been a...arrested for fraud.
 Ponzi schemes, you know.
 I made some people rich, gave dreams to many.
-I didn’t plan things to get so bad.”
+None of them were innocent.
+They knew what they were buying.”

 “Stop!
 You’re next, Big Boy.”

 Tattoo made eye contact with each of us.
 What for?

 “Kevin.
 Forty five.
 Arrested for assault, drunken driving, hit and run, domestic violence.
 I have no defense.
 I...I...”